p-netm/soccer-cli/README.md

 - [ ] replace demo sections
 - [ ] add how to get ids section
 - [ ] integrate the writer with updated code
-- [ ] add a developer interface : to use dot notation and direct method clls as opposed to cli
+- [ ] add a developer interface : to use dot notation and direct method calls as opposed to cli
 - [ ] Badly need to add tests
 - [ ] id listing
 - [ ] predictive analytical statistics